Naples Travel Guide: Top Things To See, Costs, Tips, and How to Plan

 Historic Center & Duomo di Napoli (Cathedral)

 The Historic Centre is a UNESCO site and the best place to feel Naples at street level.
 Walk Spaccanapoli and Via dei Tribunali to see churches, workshops, and food stops.
 The Duomo di Napoli is the main landmark, with 13th‑century roots and the Chapel of San Gennaro.
 If you come during the Miracle of San Gennaro (three times a year), crowds gather as the saint’s blood is said to liquefy.
-Even outside festival days, the cathedral shows the city’s devotion and history in one visit.
-Plan one to two hours to wander, and wear good shoes for cobblestones.
-Early morning is calm and good for photos.
-Nearby cafés serve espresso and sfogliatella.
-Combine this area with San Gregorio Armeno for crafts and souvenirs.

-San Gregorio_ Armeno-Naples
+San Gregorio Armeno Naples

 San Gregorio Armeno (Nativity Street)

-San Gregorio Armeno is a narrow street known for handmade nativity scenes.
-Workshops sell figures of all sizes, from classic Holy Family sets to local icons and playful characters.
-Artisans carve, paint, and build entire scenes, which makes the street lively even outside December.
 It is a good spot for gifts that pack small but feel personal.
 Prices vary, so compare shops before buying.
 Visit mid‑morning to avoid tour groups.
 This street links well with the Historic Centre and makes a short, focused stop during a walking day.
 Ask before taking close‑up photos of workbenches.
 If you like craft traditions, this is one of Naples’ most authentic places, and you can see makers at work.

-Pompeii Naples
+Pompeii near Naples

 Pompeii Archaeological Park

-Pompeii is a full Roman city, frozen by the 79 AD eruption.
-Streets, houses, baths, bars, and theatres remain, with wall paintings and mosaics in place.
-It is large, so pick key sights: the Forum, House of the Faun, Villa of the Mysteries, the Amphitheater, and bath complexes.
 Buy tickets online and enter early to beat the heat and crowds.
 Bring water, sunscreen, and a hat; there is little shade.
 Trains from Napoli Porta Nolana or Garibaldi on the Circumvesuviana line go to “Pompei Scavi – Villa dei Misteri” in about 35–40 minutes.
 A guided tour helps make sense of daily life details and routes, but you can also use the official map and audio guide.
 Plan at least three to four hours.

-Herculaneum
+Herculaneum archaeological site

 Herculaneum (Ercolano)

 Herculaneum is smaller than Pompeii but more intimate and better preserved in places, with upper floors, wood, and even papyrus fragments found.
 Streets feel closer and easier to walk in a couple of hours.
 Highlights include the House of the Wooden Partition, the College of the Augustales, and seafront boat houses.
 You see domestic rooms, carbonised beams, and vivid wall colours.
-It is great if you want depth without the scale of Pompeii.
-Trains on the Circumvesuviana stop at “Ercolano Scavi,” then a short walk down to the site.
-Combine with a light lunch in town, or add a brief visit to the MAV virtual archaeology museum nearby if you want context.

 Mount Vesuvius Crater Hike

 Vesuvius gives the backdrop to the bay and shaped the history of the area.
 You can hike to the crater rim on marked paths with a time‑slot ticket.
 Views cover Naples, Capri, and the coast on clear days.
 Wear closed shoes; the path is gravelly and dusty.
 Bring a layer as it can be windy.
-Book timed entry in advance, especially in summer.
-Shuttle buses run from Ercolano and Pompeii to the park entrance.
-If you like geology, a guided visit explains past eruptions and current monitoring.
-Combine Vesuvius with Pompeii or Herculaneum for a full day focused on the volcano.

 Castel dell’Ovo (Egg Castle)

 Castel dell’Ovo sits on a small island linked by a causeway, making it a scenic stop for views of the bay and Vesuvius.
 Legends say an egg was hidden in its foundations to guard the city.
 Walk the ramparts, take photos, and stroll the nearby waterfront at Borgo Marinari.
-Sunset is ideal, and the area has seafood restaurants and cafés.
-Entry is often free, and the paths are easy, so it suits all ages.
-It is an excellent break during a coastal walk from Santa Lucia toward the seaside promenade.

 Castel Nuovo (Maschio Angioino)